 567 Collins Street and 287 Lonsdale Street

-A city worker favourite located at the Emporium and on Collins Street, this pun-tastic Vietnamese spot has healthy lunches covered.
-Pho Nom’s mountainous slaw served with poached chicken is a mind-blowingly low $8, or you can upgrade to pork and prawn for $8.50.
+A city worker favourite with locations at Emporium and on Collins Street, this pun-tastic Vietnamese spot has healthy lunches covered.
+Pho Nom’s mountainous slaw served with poached chicken costs a mind-blowingly low $8, or you can upgrade to pork and prawn for $8.50.
 They’ve also got a ‘help yourself’ style tray of garnishes, chilli oil, sauces and seasonings so you know your next meal will never lack flavour.
 Or you can pho-get about your budget and splurge on a side of salt and pepper chicken ribs for $7, or freshly fried spring rolls for $6.

 The noodle soups at Soi 38